PlaidCloud/docs/docs/source/plaidcloud/tools/message_queues.rst

 Once the vHost is created, it will be tagged with its reference to a workspace identifier.
 For example, if you create a vHost with the name of 'super' and its identifier is 890,  the actual name of the user will be 'cloud_890_super'.
-This allows for unique users without constant name collisions.
+This allows for unique vHosts without constant name collisions.

 Deleting vHosts
 ~~~~~~~~~~~~~~~